 The Segerstrom Family Annual Tree Lighting at Town Center Park is one of Southern California’s largest community tree lightings — a 44-plus-year tradition held at the green park across Bristol Street from South Coast Plaza.
 Each year a 96-foot white fir is trucked in from the Pacific Northwest and trimmed with more than 150,000 LED lights, making the tree one of the most-lit civic Christmas trees in the region.

-The lighting ceremony runs mid-to-late November each year, 7:00 PM at Town Center Park, with Pacific Symphony, Pacific Chorale, American Ballet Theatre Gillespie School, Southern California Children’s Chorus, and Orange County School of the Arts performing across the program.
+The lighting ceremony runs mid-to-late November each year, in the evening at Town Center Park, with Pacific Symphony, Pacific Chorale, American Ballet Theatre Gillespie School, Southern California Children’s Chorus, and Orange County School of the Arts performing across the program.
 The newly-configured event space faces Bristol Street with the Westin Hotel as backdrop.
 Admission is free — the Segerstrom family runs it as a public open-air evening, deliberately at the park rather than the shopping center to underscore the community framing.

 The lit tree stays in place through the holiday season as a Costa Mesa landmark — drive-by visits and after-evening walks through the South Coast Metro district carry the rest of the season.
 South Coast Plaza’s holiday programming and the broader arts-district holiday calendar (Pacific Symphony, South Coast Repertory’s annual A Christmas Carol, the Segerstrom Hall holiday performances) run alongside.